gmirsky/zth-k8s-postgresql/README.md

 ### Example cluster super user secret

 Create a super user for the PostgreSQL cluster to executer elevated privileged functions.
-Here, our user must be postgres and the password, again, is postgres for our example.
+Here, our user must be Postgres and the password, again, is Postgres for our example.

 ```yaml
 apiVersion: v1